dr-marek-jaskula/CsharpUniversity/ReadMe.md

 # .NET Learning Solution

 In this solution the wide range of .NET topics is presented for the learning purpose.
-Both the basics and advanced issues are discussed
+Both the basics and advanced issues are discussed.

 ## Technologies